bancika/diy-layout-creator/Manual.md

 ### Control points ###

 A component may have one or more control points.
-Control points have dual purpose:

-  * Allows changing component placement or appearance by dragging it's control point on the canvas.
-For instance, drag one end point of the resistor.
-To be able to drag a control point, the component must be selected.
-That makes it easier to "un-stick" two component that have overlapping control points and to have control over points that are dragged.
-This also works with multiple selection.
-When two or more components have their components stuck to each other, selecting all of them will allow you to drag their control points at the same time.
+Control points determine component's position on the layout and in some cases allows the component to get connected with other components.
+For some components, such as resistors, wires, etc, individual control points can be moved around when the component is selected.

 Note that:
   * status bar lists all the components that will be affected by the drag&drop operation.